 If the patient is photophobic, this can indicate possible underlying anterior uveitis or corneal epithelial disturbance.
 The systemic associations of photophobia, such as meningitis, should always be considered in an unwell patient.

 The physician should consider whether the patient has had previous similar episodes or whether there are any underlying systemic associations of conditions known to cause red eye, such as:

-HLA-B27 histocompatibility complex-positive patients
+Human leukocyte antigen-B27 histocompatibility complex-positive patients

 Pauciarticular juvenile chronic arthritis

 Connective tissue disorders (including rheumatoid arthritis, Sjogren's syndrome, and systemic lupus erythematosus)

 Granulomatosis with polyangiitis (formerly known as Wegener's granulomatosis)